Purpose

 Inclusion Criteria

-1. Has T2DM, as indicated by any of the following: 1.
-Self-report of diabetes plus the use of a prescribed diabetes medication.
-2. ICD-10 code for diabetes plus current use of a diabetes medication in the electronic medical record.
-3. HbA1c >6.4%; or 2 fasting glucose > 125 mg/dL 2.
-Fasting morning UACR between 100 and 2,000 mg/g creatinine on two separate days 3.
-If UACR is > 300 mg/g creatinine, must be currently using an ACE inhibitor or an ARB 4. eGFR > 30 mL/ min / 1.73 m2 5.
-Hemoglobin A1c <9% 6.
-Able to speak English or Spanish 7.
-Willing and able to provide written informed consent 8.
-In addition, female participants must Not be pregnant and not planning to become pregnant over the next 6 months
+1. A man or a postmenopausal woman (complete cessation of menses for one or more years and /or FSH > 20 U/L), 30 years or older 2.
+Has type 1 or type 2 diabetes mellitus, as indicated by any of the following: 1.
+Self-report of type 1 or type 2 diabetes plus the use of a prescribed medication.
+2. ICD-10 code for type 1 or type 2 diabetes plus current use of a medication in the electronic medical record.
+3. HbA1c >6.4%; or 2 fasting glucose > 125 mg/dL 3.
+Has an average of two or more morning UACR equal to or above 100mg/g creatinine each of which must be equal to or greater than 60 mg / g creatinine with at least one UACR value measured during the screening visit. a.
+Recent UACR value in the medical record within the preceding 3 months prior to screening is acceptable.
+4. If type 2 diabetic and UACR is > 300 mg/g creatinine, must be currently using an ACE inhibitor or an ARB or a SGLT2 inhibitor.
+5. eGFR > 25 mL/ min / 1.73 m2 6.
+Hemoglobin A1c <10% 7.
+Able to speak English or Spanish or Haitian Creole 8.
+Willing and able to provide written informed consent 9.
+In addition, female participants must Not be pregnant and not planning to become pregnant over the next 6 months.

 Exclusion Criteria

-1. Fasting morning UACR > 2,000 mg/ g creatinine 2.
+1. Fasting morning UACR > 5,000 mg/ g creatinine 2.
 Other laboratory abnormalities: 1.
-Has AST or ALT > 3 times the upper limit of normal 2. creatinine > 2.5 mg/dL 3.
-Hematocrit < 0.34 or 0.50 L/L 3.
+Has AST or ALT > 3 times the upper limit of normal 2. eGFR < 25 mL/ min / 1.73 m2 3.
+Hematocrit < 0.34 or > 0.50 L/L 3.
 A major adverse cardiovascular event in preceding 3 months 4.
 Participation in an investigational trial to evaluate pharmaceuticals or biologics within the past 3 months or 5 half-lives, whichever is shorter 5.
-Hypoglycemia unawareness or other medical conditions which could jeopardize participant's safety.
-6. History of alcohol or substance use disorder or dependence (DSM 5 criteria) within the last 2 years.
-7. Major depressive disorder, bipolar disorder, schizophrenia, or current psychotic symptoms or behavioral problems that could interfere with study procedures.
-8. BMI > 42.5 kg/ m2
+Current alcohol or substance use disorder or dependence (DSM 5 criteria).
+6. Major depressive disorder, bipolar disorder, schizophrenia, or current psychotic symptoms or behavioral problems that could interfere with study procedures.
+7. An acute illness, including COVID-19, requiring hospitalization within the past 3 months or any acute illness, including COVID-19, within the past month.
+8. Has a history of anaphylaxis from vitamin B3 derivatives 9.
+BMI > 42.5 kg/ m2 10.
+If patient has a confirmed diagnosis of type 3 diabetes, or gestational diabetes.

 Study Design